cfpb/capital-framework/src/cf-typography/usage.md

 #### Jump link with icon on left

+Jump links can also have icons before the text, like icon links.

 <a class="jump-link jump-link__left jump-link__before" href="#">
     <span class="jump-link_text">Jump link with icon on left</span>
 </a>